pushkar100/notes-node-express-rest-mongo/notes-rest-design-node-2020.md

 - There is space for architecture to evolve (Ex: Introducing a load balancer & multiple servers)
 - At the most, the layer in question & one other layer are impacted due to changed

-*REST APIs tend to work very well with layered architectures* and hence it is recommended we use them during REST API design
+*REST APIs tend to work very well with layered architectures* and hence it is recommended we use them during REST API design.
+Layering allows for *simplicity* but does *not affect performance*

 ### Code on demand